AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 ## Test the Secure Testing service {#testing-the-secure-testing-service}

-Test the Secure Testing service so you ensure that it works as expected.
+Test the Secure Testing service so you can ensure that it works as expected.

 <!-- >[!NOTE]
 >